On the Reliability of Information Retrieval From MDS Coded Data in DNA Storage: Optimization and Trade-offs

 \subsection{Minimum Number of Reads for Reliable Retrieval}

-We measure the sequencing cost by the total number of reads per information strand \( R_{\text{all}}/K \), and therefore focus on the minimum number of reads \( R^{\star}_{\text{all}} \) needed to achieve successful retrieval with a probability exceeding the target threshold.
+We measure sequencing cost through the total number of reads per information sequence \( R_{\text{all}}/K \), and therefore focus on the minimum number of reads \( R^{\star}_{\text{all}} \) required to achieve successful retrieval with probability exceeding the target threshold.
 We refer to \( R_{\text{all}}/K \) as the {\em information read depth}, which must be at least one to ensure a nonzero probability of successful retrieval.

-Fig.~\ref{fig3a} illustrates the impact of the outer MDS code rate $\rho_{\text{out}}$ on~$R^{\star}_{\text{all}}/K$ for different inner MDS code rates $\rho_{\text{in}}$.
-For $\rho_{\text{in}}=0.96$ and $0.92$, the sequencing cost $R^{\star}_{\text{all}}/K$ decreases as more redundancy is introduced through the outer code, but with diminishing returns, which is consistent with findings in the literature~\cite{10750859,abraham2024covering,10619151}.
-Interestingly, for $\rho_{\text{in}}=1$, we observe that adding redundancy in the outer code can actually hurt beyond a certain point.
-The intuition here is that when $N$ is large (i.e., $\rho_{\text{out}}$ is small), the reads become so thinly spread out that the reliability of decoding individual strands drops significantly.
-Since the inner code provides no additional protection when $\rho_{\text{in}}=1$, the noisiness of individual strands dominates, thus requiring a higher number of reads to compensate for this degradation.
-Fig.~\ref{fig3b} examines the effect of the Dirichlet bias parameter $\xi$, which governs the skewness of the sampling probabilities.
-As expected, the results demonstrate that bias can noticeably increase sequencing costs for reliable~retrieval.
+Fig.~\ref{fig3a} illustrates the impact of the outer MDS code rate $\rho_{\text{out}}$ on $R^{\star}_{\text{all}}/K$ for different inner MDS code rates $\rho_{\text{in}}$, under a channel error rate $\epsilon = 0.01$.
+For $\rho_{\text{in}}=0.96$ and $0.92$, the sequencing cost decreases as more redundancy is introduced through the outer code, although with diminishing returns.
+This behavior is consistent with prior observations in the literature~\cite{10750859,abraham2024covering,10619151}.

+In contrast, for $\rho_{\text{in}}=1$, the results reveal an interesting nuance: adding redundancy in the outer code eventually becomes detrimental.
+The intuition here is that when $\rho_{\text{out}}$ is small, the total number of sequences $N$ is large, and the available reads are therefore distributed more thinly across the reference sequences.
+As a result, the consensus step becomes less effective, and a larger share of the error correction burden shifts to the inner code.
+When $\rho_{\text{in}}=1$, however, the inner code provides no protection beyond consensus, so the reliability of decoding individual sequences drops significantly and inner decoding becomes the bottleneck.
+Consequently, a larger overall number of reads is required to mitigate this effect and achieve reliable retrieval, leading to the behavior observed in Fig.~\ref{fig3a} for $\rho_{\text{in}}=1$.

+This phenomenon is not limited to the case where $\rho_{\text{in}}=1$.
+Fig.~\ref{fig3b} shows that even when the inner code can correct errors, a similar trend appears as the channel error rate $\epsilon$ grows.
+For low error rates such as $\epsilon=0.01$, the inner code of rate $\rho_{\text{in}}=0.92$ provides sufficient protection for sequences receiving few reads, and increasing outer redundancy (i.e., decreasing $\rho_{\text{out}}$) therefore reduces the required information read depth.
+However, as the channel error rate increases while the inner code rate $\rho_{\text{in}}=0.92$ remains fixed, inner decoding becomes less reliable and the same tradeoff reappears.